 If your Lenovo laptop suddenly restarts after a while, you may be experiencing issues with your computer settings or software.
-If you’re unable to identify the issue, here are some steps that you can take to discover and resolve the root cause.
+If you’re unable to identify the problem, here are some steps that you can take to discover and resolve the cause.

 You’re just 3 steps away from fixing this problem… 1.
 Download and install the Diagnostic 2.
 Run full scan 3.
 Perform system clean-up & repair Estimated download time: 10 Seconds